 - The second rescuer opens the person’s airway and gives rescue breaths.

 - Switch roles after every five cycles of compressions and breaths.
-One cycle consists of 30 compressions and two breaths.
+One cycle consists of 30 compressions and two breaths for adults.

 - Be sure that between each compression you completely stop pressing on the chest and allow the chest wall to return to its natural position.
 Leaning or resting on the chest between compressions can keep the heart from refilling in between each compression and make CPR less effective.
 Rescuers who become tired may tend to lean on the chest more during compressions; switching roles helps rescuers perform high-quality compressions.